 On Dec.
 15, Dr. Glickman and Mr. Chimatiro visited students at the Southwest Charter School in the Pigtown neighborhood of Baltimore.
 Mr. Chimatiro conducted a participatory educational program.
 Not only was this session an opportunity for the students and teachers to learn about another culture but also to reinforce and provide them relevant health care information.
 He discussed the roles and work of physical therapists, mobility devices that highlighted the use of “simple machines” (the focus of the students' current learning topic), and gave them some background about his life and the culture of Malawi.
 One highlight was Mr. Chimatiro teaching the students a native song in Chichewa (his dialect) and a dance from Malawi.
 Not surprisingly, many students had experienced physical therapy as former patients themselves or by observing family members participating in various related activities but they knew little about the country of Malawi!

 This visit highlighted an example of how to integrate a global activity with a local activity with relative ease.
 Feedback from teachers and the students was very positive and further expressed in a hand-written and signed thank-you poster board note.
 Prominent on the note was the word "spectacular," and that really said it all!

 Read about Dr. Glickman's previous projects at the Kachere Rehabilitation Center from video made about Kachere Rehabilitation Center.and here.
-You can also watch a recent
+You also can watch a recent